Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Theoretical Guarantees

 \subsection{Nash Invariance}

 A primary concern when augmenting the policy gradient is whether the additional guidance term shifts the Nash equilibria of the original cooperative game.
-We prove that under our assumptions, $\nabla_{\theta^i} J_{\alpha}$ vanishes at every Nash equilibrium of $J$.
+We address this by showing that DG-PG preserves the stationary equilibria of the original objective.

 \begin{theorem}[Nash Invariance] Let $\boldsymbol{\theta}^*$ be a Nash equilibrium of the original cooperative game, i.e., $\nabla_{\theta^i} J(\boldsymbol{\theta}^*) = \mathbf{0}$ for all $i \in \mathcal{N}$.
 Under Assumptions~\ref{ass:exogeneity}--\ref{ass:alignment}, the DG-PG gradient also vanishes at $\boldsymbol{\theta}^*$: